kosatnkn/magnetar/doc/doc.md

 #### Router

-`Router` handles navigation between modules.
+`App.Router` handles navigation between modules.
 Under the hood it utilizes the `hashchange` method of `jQuery`.
 Because of that you can use browsers Back and Next buttons to navigate around.

 > The route name should be as same as the name of the module file.